Substance Use While Pregnant – Is the Baby Okay?

 Smoking and Alcohol in the Later Stages of Early Pregnancy

-Don’t despair, even if you have smoked, taken medication or consumed alcohol after the two-week period during which the all-or-none principle applies!
+Don’t despair, even if you have smoked, taken medication or consumed alcohol after the two weeks during which the all-or-none principle applies!
 There is no automatic rule suggesting that the consumption of stimulants or pharmaceuticals after implantation has to be detrimental to the baby.

-ℹ️ Plan to discuss possible adverse effects of your habit with your doctor or midwife.
+ℹ️ Plan to discuss possible adverse effects of your habit with your Ob/GYN or midwife.
 Your health professional will help you assess whether your fears are unfounded.

 You may also want to consult MotherToBaby for an assessment of your situation.
-This organization offers free advice and information on questions about drugs, as well as stimulant consumption during pregnancy and while nursing.
+This organization offers free advice and information on questions about drugs and stimulant consumption during pregnancy and while nursing.
 Click here for the MotherToBaby homepage.

 Experiences of Others